Clustering with Non-adaptive Subset Queries: Introduction

 Depending on whether there is an interaction between the learner/algorithm and the oracle, the querying algorithms can be classified as adaptive and non-adaptive \cite{MS17a}.
 In adaptive querying, the learner can decide the next query based on the answers to the previous queries.
 An algorithm is called \emph{non-adaptive} if all of its queries can be specified in one round.
 Non-adaptive algorithms can parallelize the querying process as they decide the entire set of queries apriori.
 This may greatly speed up the algorithm in practice, significantly reducing the time to acquire answers \cite{gu2012towards}.
 Thus, in a crowdsourcing setting being non-adaptive is a highly desirable property.
 On the flip side, this makes non-adaptive algorithms significantly harder to design.
 In fact, when adaptivity is allowed, $\Theta(nk)$ pair-wise queries are both necessary and sufficient to recover the entire clustering, where $n$ is the number of points in the ground set to be clustered and $k$ (unknown) is the number of clusters.
 However as shown in \cite{MS17a} and our \Cref{thm:3-2-NA-LB}, even for $k = 3$, even randomized \emph{non-adaptive algorithms can do no better than the trivial $O(n^2)$ upper bound attained by querying all pairs}.

 We study a generalization of pair-wise queries to subset queries, where given any subset of points, the oracle returns the number of clusters in it.
 We consider the problem of recovering an unknown $k$-clustering (a partition) on a universe $U$ of $n$ points via black-box access to a \emph{subset query oracle}.
 More precisely, we assume that there exists a groundtruth partitioning of $U = \bigsqcup_{i=1}^k C_i$, and upon querying with a subset $S \subseteq U$, the oracle returns $\query(S) = |\{i: C_i \cap S \neq \emptyset\}|$, the number of clusters intersecting $S$.
 Considering the limitations of pair-wise queries for non-adaptive schemes, we ask the question if it is possible to use subset queries to design significantly better non-adaptive algorithms.
+We remark that subset queries as a generalization of pairwise queries are also actively studied in the context of estimation problems in graphs (e.g. \cite{BHRRS20, LW20, DBLP:journals/corr/abs-2603-14306}).